Ann-Sophie Bettez

-Ann-Sophie Bettez (born October 14, 1987) is a Canadian ice hockey forward currently signed with the Montreal Force of the Premier Hockey Federation.
+Ann-Sophie Bettez (born October 14, 1987) is a Canadian professional ice hockey forward that played for the Montreal Victoire of the Professional Women's Hockey League (PWHL).

 Playing career

 CIS

 She was CIS rookie of the year in 2008 and voted league MVP in her second year.
 She won the 2009 QSSF scoring crown with 24 goals and 30 assists for 54 points in just 18 conference games.
 These numbers set league records in each category.
 She was seven points back of Alberta Pandas player Tarin Podloski (23–38–61) for the CIS national scoring title.

 In 2008, Bettez was one of three Martlets in three years to be named as the top rookie in Canadian Interuniversity Sport women's ice hockey championship.
 This marked the first time in CIS history that players from the same school in a team sport were honoured as the nation's best freshman for three consecutive years.
-Catherine Ward and Marie-Andree Leclerc-Auger received the award in 2006–07 and 2008–09.On February 14, 2010, Bettez had two goals and defenceman Cathy Chartrand added three assists as the No.1-ranked McGill won for the 78th consecutive outing, blanking Concordia 3–0 in women's hockey at the Ed Meagher Arena.
+Catherine Ward and Marie-Andree Leclerc-Auger received the award in 2006–07 and 2008–09.

+On February 14, 2010, Bettez had two goals and defenceman Cathy Chartrand added three assists as the No.1-ranked McGill won for the 78th consecutive outing, blanking Concordia 3–0 in women's hockey at the Ed Meagher Arena.
 It marked McGill's 32nd straight win over the Stingers, who haven't scored against the Martlets in more than six regular season games, dating back to a 16–1 McGill win on November 15, 2007.

 During the 2011–12 McGill Martlets women's ice hockey season, she was named an alternate captain.
 Anne-Sophie Bettez was chosen player by excellence of the season 2011–2012.
 The player ended the season in the second rank with a harvest of 13 goals and 24 assists for 37 points in 20 games.
 It is the second time When Anne-Sophie Bettez receives this honor.
 She had been named an athlete par excellence in 2008–2009 season besides removing recruit's title of the year in 2007–2008.